mdn/browser-compat-data/schemas/browsers-schema.md

 - An optional `engine_version` property which is the version of the browser's engine.
 This may or may not differ from the browser version.

+- An optional `safari_version` property used only for Safari iOS, which is the version of the corresponding Safari release.
+This is used to make the non-trivial mapping between the two available to scripts.

 ### Exports

 This structure is exported for consumers of `@mdn/browser-compat-data`: